New Limit on Axion-Like Dark Matter using Cold Neutrons

 The factor of 4.2/3 comes from the fact that the magnetic and the electric interaction length are different as shown in Fig.~\ref{fig:setupSchematic}.
 The resulting calibration curve as a function of frequency is presented in Fig.~\ref{fig:calibration}.

 The value is constant for low frequencies up to approximately 5~Hz.
 The primary reason for its subsequent rise is the frequency-dependent RF shielding of the aluminum parts of the setup, i.e.,\ the construction frame, vacuum beam pipe, and electrodes.
 Another reason is an effect that depends on the neutron velocity: as shown in Eq.~(\ref{eq:precession}), the acquired neutron spin phase has to be integrated over the interaction time.
 In the case of an oscillating field, this integral becomes zero if the period of the oscillation matches the interaction time.
 This effect is suppressed for a beam with a broad velocity distribution but still results in a decrease in sensitivity at higher frequencies.
 Calculations, simulations, and further test measurements that are not included in this paper for brevity suggest that the actual decrease in sensitivity would be smaller for real ALP signals.
-For instance, the RF shielding of the aluminum does not apply to the ALP field.
 However, since these effects cannot be simply decorrelated, we use the presented curve.
 This results in a conservative upper limit at high frequencies if no ALPs were found. \\